Team Player Pos

 PG

-Acuff was as dynamic as any lead guard in high school basketball last year, showing an ability to put his team on his back and drive winning.
-There is less collective enthusiasm about his NBA stock to start the season, but that sentiment isn't shared by those who followed him closely in high school.
-He lacks overwhelming physical tools, but he's strong, relatively long and an ultra-confident shot creator with a real "it" factor.
+Acuff was as dynamic as any lead guard in high school basketball last year, showing a real ability to put his team on his back and drive winning.
+There is less collective enthusiasm about his NBA stock to start the season, but that sentiment isn’t nearly as endorsed by those who followed him closely in high school.

 2025 College Stats